EnricoZanetti/EnricoZanetti/README.md

 I work as a **Data Scientist** at [HPA](https://www.hpa.ai).

 I have a **Master’s degree in Data Science** at [UniTn](https://www.unitn.it/en).

-Currently developing an automated personal finance tracker: [FinTrack](https://github.com/EnricoZanetti/fintrack).
+Currently developing [FinTrack](https://github.com/EnricoZanetti/fintrack), a personal project for automated finance tracking.

 Got an idea?
 Reach me at **enricozanetti1998@gmail.com**.